skypjack/entt/docs/md/entity.md

 doesn't pass to the group instead.

 Sorting owned components is no longer allowed once the group has been created.
-However, partial-owning groups can be sorted by means of the `sort` member function, if required.
+However, partial-owning groups can be sorted by means of their `sort` member functions, if required.
+Sorting a partial-owning group affects all the instance of the same group (it means that users don't have to call `sort` on each instance to sort all of them because they share the underlying data structure).

 ### Non-owning groups